 Fiber is also essential for weight loss.
-Fiber is bulky.
-It's nearly impossible to wolf down a meal that's high in fiber, and that extra time it takes to eat gives your body time to register that it's full.
-Additionally, fiber's bulkiness makes you feel fuller sooner, which limits the amount of food you're likely to consume in a single sitting.
+Fiber's bulkiness mixed with a high quality protein, makes you feel fuller sooner, which limits the amount of food you're likely to consume in a single sitting.

 Clearly, our bodies function more efficiently when we're consuming the appropriate amount of fiber.

 Luckily, there are quick and easy ways to increase your fiber intake that also happen to be delicious.

 - Start the day off right: They don't call breakfast the most important meal of the day for nothing.
 If you're an oatmeal person, mix it with some Spring of Life Plant-Based Protein Powder and top it off with berries or another fruit.
 If you're partial to a morning omelet, pack it with vegetables.
 Not sure what to eat?
 Check our our Beyond Diet Breakfast Recipes section on the site and choose from over 3,000 recipes.